 - 1 teaspoon crushed red pepper flakes

 - ¼ teaspoon salt and ¼ teaspoon black pepper

-- 4 large chicken breasts, about 8-ounces each, cut into 1-inch cubes
+- 2 pounds chicken breasts, cut into 1-inch cubes

 - ¼ cup smooth peanut butter